The Getty

 • Make sure that each subset of narrower terms clustered under a broader term is independent and mutually exclusive in meaning.
 Occasionally meanings may overlap among siblings, but avoid this when possible.

-• Be sure that the genus/species logic holds true upwards through all levels of the hierarchy above the concept.
+• Be sure that the genus/species logic holds true upwards through all levels of the hierarchy above the target concept.

 • Examples